ViswanathRajuIndukuri/Employee-Attrition-Prediction/README.md

 ## Exploratory Data Analysis (EDA)

-We conducted exploratory data analysis to gain insights into the dataset.
+Conducted exploratory data analysis to gain insights into the dataset.
 Here are some key findings:

 - Certain job roles, such as 'Laboratory Technician,' 'Sales Executive,' and 'Research Scientist,' are more likely to experience attrition.
 - Employees with backgrounds in Life Sciences and Medical fields show higher attrition rates.